- Kenneth Hawkey is an artist who paints with oils, acrylics or watercolor.

 Hawkey will be teaching at a workshop at Truro Center for the Arts at Castle Hill in 2018.
 He has taught art privately, has been a local speaker on art style and on creating public art exhibits.
-He regularly leads art classes and projects for children at the Truro Public Library and also formerly with The Truro After School Program.
+He regularly leads art workshops and projects for children at the Truro Public Library and also formerly with The Truro After School Program.
 His teachings concentrate most on understanding the principles of design, allowing students to use these tools in order to express in their own way.
 He believes one must use their intellectual curiosity and reward their curiosity rather than follow a specific way of painting.